I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_renderflags.md

 This member is reserved and should be set to zero.
 Setting this member is equivalent to setting the remaining 26 bits (0xFFFFFFC0) of a 32-bit value to zeros.

-`ResizeAllocationList`

-A UINT value that specifies whether to resize the allocation list.
-The driver puts the requested number of elements in the <b>NewAllocationListSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
-Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

-Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

-`ResizeCommandBuffer`

-A UINT value that specifies whether to resize the command buffer.
-The driver puts the requested size in the <b>NewCommandBufferSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
-Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

-Setting this member is equivalent to setting the first bit of a 32-bit value (0x00000001).

-`ResizePatchLocationList`

-A UINT value that specifies whether to resize the patch-location list.
-The driver puts the requested number of elements in the <b>NewPatchLocationListSize</b> member of the <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_render.md">D3DKMT_RENDER</a> structure.
-Because a resize request by the driver might not be possible, the driver must always verify the size value that is returned.

-Setting this member is equivalent to setting the third bit of a 32-bit value (0x00000004).

 ## Requirements
 | &nbsp; | &nbsp; |